-Vacancies in office during the Medical Staff year except for the Presidency, shall be filled by the Medical Executive Committee.
-If there is a vacancy in the office of the President of the Medical Staff, the Vice President shall serve out the remaining term.
+Vacancies in office during the Medical Staff year except for the Presidency shall be filled by the Medical Executive Committee.
+If there is a vacancy in the office of the President, the Vice-President (or President-Elect) shall serve out the remaining term.